-This bill would delete the January 1, 2026 repeal date, thereby authorizing the above-described additional, alternative set of teleconferencing provisions indefinitely.
+This bill would-delete the January 1, 2026 repeal date, thereby authorizing-the-above described-additional,-alternative-set-of teleconferencing provisions indefinitely. instead repeal these provisions on January 1, 2030.

 The act authorizes a multimember state advisory body to hold an open meeting by teleconference pursuant to an alternative set of provisions that are in addition to the above-described provisions generally applicable to state bodies.
 These alternative provisions specify requirements, including, among others, that the multimember state advisory body designates the primary physical meeting location in the notice of the meeting where members of the public may physically attend the meeting, observe and hear the meeting, and participate, that at least one staff member of the state body to be present at the primary physical meeting location during the meeting, and that the members of the state body visibly appear on camera during the open portion of a meeting that is publicly accessible via the internet or other online platform, except as specified.
-Existing law repeals these provisions on January 1, 2026.
+Existing law The act repeals these provisions on January 1, 2026.

-This bill would delete the January 1, 2026 repeal date, thereby authorizing the above-described alternative set of teleconferencing provisions for multimember state advisory bodies indefinitely.
+This bill would delete the January 1, 2026 repeal date, thereby authorizing the above described alternative set of teleconferencing provisions for multimember state advisory bodies indefinitely. instead repeal these provisions on January 1, 2030.